top of page

 The Chosen: Breaking Stereotypes and Stained Glass Windows, Part I

-When Dallas Jenkins utters one of his most frequent comments--that he wants to break stereotypes of Jesus as "statues and stained glass windows"--he is saying that all three--people's ideas of Jesus, stereotypes, and stained glass windows--are merely two-dimensional.
-He wants people to see Jesus as three-dimensional, which will happen when they see his show.
-What he doesn't say is that his show also uses a medium that is two-dimensional, so, despite the nature of his commen
+When Dallas Jenkins utters one of his most frequent comments--that he wants to break stereotypes of Jesus as "statues and stained glass windows"--he is saying that all three--people's ideas of Jesus, stained glass windows, and stereotypes--are two-dimensional.
+How he knows this, he doesn't say.
+But he would obviously appear to be saying also that a two-dimensional art form--the stained glass window--is the culprit in creating stereotypes of Jesus: a two-dimensional form ge

 cjoywarner